 The co-managing partner of Wheeler Trigg O’Donnell, Carolyn Fairless represents sophisticated clients in complex commercial litigation and professional liability defense.
-Carolyn is ranked in Chambers USA and is a Fellow of the American College of Trial Lawyers.
+Carolyn is ranked in Band 1 in Chambers USA for General Commercial Litigation in Colorado and is a Fellow of the American College of Trial Lawyers.

 Carolyn represents clients in matters including breach of contract, business torts, intellectual property, personal injury, insurance coverage and bad faith, and professional liability.
 She has been called "a lawyer's lawyer" and has successfully defended some of the nation's leading law firms and lawyers in high-stakes legal malpractice matters throughout the country.
 Carolyn also defends insurance, finance, and real estate firms and professionals.

 There is a common misperception that jurors dislike the types of clients Carolyn represents.
 Her record of trial success proves otherwise.
 Carolyn humanizes her clients and presents their cases in fresh and creative ways for judges and juries.
 Especially when the underlying claims may be complex and potentially confusing, Carolyn develops clear case themes and trial strategies that engage jurors and help make critical information meaningful and memorable.